Abdomen | CT / MRI / Ultrasound

 Understand Your Radiology Report

-Paste your radiology report into RadDx and get a calm, plain-English explanation of the report language.
+Paste your radiology report into RadDx and get a calm, plain-English explanation of what the wording may mean in context and what to ask next.

 Educational only.
 RadDx helps explain report wording and does not replace clinician guidance.